opsi-org/python-opsi/README.md

   nosetests tests/

-Currently there are three folders that contain unittests.
+Currently there are two folders that contain unittests.
 The current set of tests is in the ``tests`` folder.
-The folders ``test`` and ``OPSI/Tests`` contain tests in a currently unknown state.
+The folder ``OPSI/Tests`` contains tests in a currently unknown state.
 We currently do not recommend to run these tests.

 New tests should be placed under ``tests``.